suncoast-devs/handbook/lessons/cs-files-reading-and-writing/lecture.md

 ---

-# [fit] Header Row
+# [fit] First Row (aka Header)

-The CSV file also allows us to have a header row that describes the data for any human and computer reader.
+The CSV file also allows us to have a first row (aka header) that describes the data for any human and computer reader.

 <br/>